thkl/homebridge-homematic/README.md

 ProgramStarter, SmokeDetector, Thermostats ....

 # Installation
+0. Make sure that you use a node version >= 4.5
 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-homematic
 3. Update your configuration file.
 See the sample below.